 - Provide strategic leadership and direction to the Commission on Internet related issues such as governance and cyber security.

-- Contribute to the development and review of laws and regulations on cyber security.
+- Contribute to the development and review of policies, laws, regulations, other documents and frameworks, on cyber security.

 - Build and maintain strategic relationships with key agencies and bodies to define tactics that can be employed in ensuring a crime-free cyberspace.

-- Coordinate and champion liaison between the Commission and the Digital Bridge Institute, and other Educational Technology Innovations in the Commission.
+- Coordinate and champion liaison between the Commission and the Digital Bridge Institute.

 - Champion the identification of initiatives that can be executed by NCC to effectively support the DBI.